- About Coverfox

 FACT: Most people believe that when you buy a new car, you need to buy insurance from the dealer itself.
 But, you never know how dishonest they could be just for the sake of selling a whole bunch of new things.

 Buying car insurance is crucial, but not necessarily from the dealer.
 It is recommended to get quotes from other sources and compare them with that of the dealer.

 FACT: Your insurance dealer sells new cars.
 Not car insurance!
-He could be biased in his opinion of pitching the insurer with whom he has a tie-up or the one who pays him highest commission.
-Unfortunately, there is no guarantee that the particular insurer could be the best in terms of service quality level.
+He could be biased in his opinion of pitching the insurer with whom he has a tie-up or the one who pays him the highest commission.
+Unfortunately, there is no guarantee that the particular insurer could be the most efficient and reliable in terms of the service it offers, especially its claim settlement record.
 Claim settlement ratios, add-ons, and several other factors have to be kept in mind before choosing your insurer.
 That requires research.

 FACT: Free insurance no longer exists!
 All discounts that dealers, insurance brokers, and agents can pass on to the customers is pre-approved by IRDA, before it is out in the market.
 Choose at your own discretion instead of becoming prey to foolish schemes.
 If your dealer says he is giving something free, he could be billing you for the insurance under some other head.